-The project initiation phase is about starting your new project correctly.
+The project initiation phase is about starting your new project well.
 Too often it doesn't happen, or doesn't happen right.
-Bex Rae-Evans, director of Reply, argues that this is a big problem.
+Bex Rae-Evans explains how to run a good one.

 We recently kicked off a new project, working alongside Catalyst, to create the second version of a classification system for the charity sector.

 Yep, that’s a big sentence.
 There’s a lot to unpack there.

 The project itself is fascinating, the scope is challenging, and the various stakeholders, previous work completed and partners make it a complex piece of work.
 That’s exactly why this project has meant that we’ve been reflecting on one of the most important, and often overlooked, phases of a project.
 The Project Initiation phase.

 At Reply, we’re continuously iterating on how we run projects, there are always new things to learn and new ways to improve and I’ve always been quite interested in how we deal with this first phase.
 In my experience, it can make or break a project, especially a complicated one with many moving parts like this one.

 If you are interested in the specifics of the classification project you can read all about it in this document.
 But for now, let’s look at Project Initiation in relation to this project.

 Some elements of a project are more likely to be well-funded than others.
 Project initiation, project management and project wrap-up are particularly vulnerable to underscoping and underfunding.

 When it comes to cutting down a budget, CEOs and product owners rarely take the knife straight to development.
 They know they want to build a thing.
 If they don’t build it, they won’t come.
 That’s right, I’m quoting Field of Dreams.

 Next up, design.
 Again, there’ll be some hesitation before they slash straight into this because they know developers need the designs to work from.
 Yep.
 I’m a designer too.
 I know that this sometimes gets cut as well.